milimetric/flink/docs/content/docs/connectors/datastream/kafka.md

     a schema based on a Flink's `TypeInformation`.
 This is useful if the data is both written and read by Flink.
     This schema is a performant Flink-specific alternative to other generic serialization approaches.

-2. `JsonDeserializationSchema` (and `JSONKeyValueDeserializationSchema`) which turns the serialized JSON into an ObjectNode object, from which fields can be accessed using `objectNode.get("field").as(Int/String/...)()`.
-    The KeyValue objectNode contains a "key" and "value" field which contain all fields, as well as an optional "metadata" field that exposes the offset/partition/topic for this message.
+2. `JSONKeyValueDeserializationSchema` which turns the serialized JSON into a KeyValue objectNode, containing a "key" and "value" field which contain all fields, as well as an optional "metadata" field that exposes the offset/partition/topic for this message.

 3. `AvroDeserializationSchema` which reads data serialized with Avro format using a statically provided schema.
 It can